-§ 11191. § 14149.
+§ 11191. § 14335.
 Program Accessibility.

-- (a) Except as set forth in subsection (b) below, it is a discriminatory practice where a qualified disabled person, because a recipient's covered entity's facilities, as defined in subsection 14020(s), are inaccessible to or unusable by such persona qualified person with a disability, and because of such inaccessibility or inability to use, a qualified person with a disability, is denied the benefits of, or is excluded from participation in, or is otherwise subjected to discrimination under any in a covered entity's program, or activity, or services, to which this Division applies. - (b) It is a discriminatory practice for a recipient covered entity to fail to operate each program, or activity or service to which this Division applies in such a manner that the program, or activity, or service, when viewed in its entirety, is readily accessible to disabled persons with disabilities.
-This section does not require a recipient covered entity to make each of its existing facilities or every part of a facility accessible to and usable by disabled persons with disabilities. - (bc) It is a discriminatory practice for recipients covered entities operating fixed route bus systems or paratransit systems to fail to adhere to the program accessibility requirements set forth in Title 49, Part 27 of the Code of Federal Regulations.
+(a) Except as set forth in subsection (b) below, it is a discriminatory prohibited practice where a qualified disabled person, because a recipient's covered entity's facilities, as defined in subsection 14020(s), are inaccessible to or unusable by such persona qualified person with a disability, and because of such inaccessibility or inability to use, a qualified person with a disability, is denied the benefits of, or is excluded from participation in, or is otherwise subjected to discrimination or denial of full and equal access under anyin a covered entity's program or activity. to which this Division applies.

+(b) It is a discriminatory prohibited practice for a recipient covered entity to fail to operate each program or or or activity or service to which this Division applies in such a manner that the program or activity, when viewed in its entirety, is readily accessible to disabled persons with disabilities.
+This section does not necessarily require a recipient covered entity to make each of its existing facilities or every part of a facility accessible to and usable by disabled persons with disabilities.

+(bc) Adverse effect may be demonstrated by showing that a selection criterion limits the opportunities of people with disabilities by screening out or tending to screen out persons with disabilities, without recourse to statistical data.
+It is a discriminatory practice for recipients covered entities operating fixed route bus systems or paratransit systems to fail to adhere to the program accessibility requirements set forth in Title 49, Part 27 of the Code of Federal Regulations.